homunculus1107/Facemash-1/README.md

 Facemash
 ========

-Facemash is a site created by Mark Zuckerberg in 2003, where you must choose between two hot girls.
+Facemash is a website created by Mark Zuckerberg in 2003, where you had to choose between two hot girls.

 How to install it on your computer ?
 ====================================